Morbid: The Seven Acolytes: A Brutal, Exhilarating Souls-Like – PC Review

 Morbid: The Seven Acolytes is one hell of an action rogue-lite game.
 This game is certainly not for the faint of heart as it is jam-packed with blood, gross fleshy chunks, and horrifying creatures that are deeply disturbing at times.
-I don’t usually go for games with this style of graphics but this game manages to keep it simple, while still being deeply engaging.
-It doesn’t cause any eye-strain in the slightest, and it flows better than other games in its class.
+I don’t usually go for games with this graphics style, but this game manages to keep it simple, while still being deeply engaging.
+It doesn’t cause any eye strain in the slightest, and it flows better than other games in its class.

 In Morbid: The Seven Acolytes, you are the last surviving Striver of Dibrom.
 Your duty, for which you have trained your whole life, is to defeat the Seven Acolytes, accursed and powerful beings, possessed by malevolent deities called Gahars.

-The gameplay and overall aesthetic of Morbid: The Seven Acolytes is totally unique.
+The gameplay and overall aesthetic of Morbid: The Seven Acolytes is incredibly unique.
 There aren’t really any games that I could compare it to.
 Bloodborne may be close, but even then, this game surpasses it.
-The movement that the character is capable of is incredibly fluid, provided that you have good timing, and you are able to roll then attack straight-away with no delay.
+The movement that the character is capable of is incredibly fluid, provided that you have good timing, and you can roll then attack straight away with no delay.

 “Arrogance will be your downfall”